-Underage Drinking in Michigan
+Underage Drinking Defense Attorneys in Kalamazoo

-The attorneys of Willis Law represent young people who have been charged with juvenile criminal offenses in Michigan, including juvenile misdemeanors and felony juvenile cases.
+The attorneys of Willis Law represent young people who have been charged with juvenile criminal offenses across West Michigan, including juvenile misdemeanors and felonies.
 We also represent students, including those with special needs, in disciplinary actions at their schools or colleges.

 Minor in Possession (MIP) of Alcohol